yapily/jose-database-field-demo/README.md

 fd5505662230        yapily/jose-batch:latest                     "java -cp /app/resou…"   31 seconds ago      Up 30 seconds                                jose-reencrypt-database
 ```

 Note that if the container `jose-reencrypt-database` has already completed, it may already be shutdown.
-In that case, don't be surprise if you don't see it:
+In that case, don't be surprised if you don't see it:

 ```
 ❯ docker ps